Kamperhub/kamperhub-app/GO_LIVE_CHECKLIST.md

     *   Copy this key.
 You will use it for `GOOGLE_API_KEY` in App Hosting.

 > [!NOTE]
-> The `GOOGLE_APPLICATION_CREDENTIALS_JSON` service account key is already secure and does not need to be changed for production.
+> The `GOOGLE_APPLICATION_CREDENTIALS_JSON` service account key that you used for local development **does not need to change**.
+It is already secure and should be copied directly from your `.env.local` file to your App Hosting secret configuration.
+Its security comes from being kept secret on the server, not from domain restrictions.

 ---